nikkilocke/AccountServer/AccountServer/help/accounting.md

 These are dealt with by setting up *Fixed Assets* accounts for the cost and depreciation of fixed assets, and setting up a corresponding *Expense* account for the depreciation.
 When you buy an asset, if you have posted the cost to an expense account, you create a journal to move the expense into the fixed assets account (Credit the expense account, and Debit the Current Assets cost account).
 This way, the expense of buying the asset will not appear in your Profit and Loss account, but on your Balance Sheet.

-At the end of each year, you create a journal to move the amount of depreciation for that year from the Fixed Assets depreciation account into the expense depreciation account.
+At the end of each year, you create a journal to move the amount of depreciation for that year from the Fixed Assets depreciation account into the Expense depreciation account.
 The journal will Credit the Current Assets depreciation account, and Debit the Expense depreciation account.
 This way the cost of the depreciation will appear in your Profit and Loss account, and reduce the value of Current Assets on your Balance Sheet.

 ## List Journals